-Cloud orchestration has become a critical part of the multi-cloud and hybrid IT infrastructure for most major enterprises.
-But being in the cloud does not simply mean storing critical data there—cloud jobs and workloads can be automated to perform essential tasks that support the business and significantly boost business efficiency and productivity.
-This post will explain how to orchestrate your cloud when combined with Workload Automation (WLA).
+Cloud orchestration has become a critical part of the multi-cloud and hybrid IT infrastructure for most major enterprises — but being in the cloud does not simply mean the secure storage of critical data.

 What is Cloud Orchestration?

-The thought of cloud orchestration sounds great in theory, but how does it work in practice?
+Cloud orchestration sounds great on paper, but how does it work in practice?
 Let’s examine a couple of real-life examples.

 Use Case 1: Automating Tasks with Cloud Service Providers Like AWS and Azure